raspberrypilearning/c3-wolfram-face-swap/en/step_4.md

 We can do this by using the function `ImageEffect`, and the specification `"FadedFrame"`.
 We want to blur out the outer 1/4 of the image, so that it blends nicely, so we specify that we want `"Faded Frame"` to be `Scaled[1/4]`.

-`ImageEffect` takes two arguments, the image we want to change, and the way we want to change it.
+`ImageEffect` takes two arguments: the image we want to change, and the way we want to change it.
 We can use a list, `{}`, to specify exactly what we want `ImageEffect` to do.

 --- task ---
 Blur the outer 1/4 of the image using `ImageEffect`, with the specification `"FadedFrame"`.